codybloemhard/incodoc/README.md

 Some readers require high contrast for visibility.
 Others require lower contrast against eye fatigue.
 The right amount of contrast and the right colours are very personal.
-That is why the user knows best.
+That is why the consumers knows best.

 #### Folding